x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 # Scenario: Integrate Microsoft 365 or Office 365 with an email add-on service

 Many third-party cloud service solutions provide add-on services for Microsoft 365 or Office 365.
 For security reasons, we don't allow third-party email add-on services to be installed in Microsoft 365 or Office 365.
-But, you can work with the service provider to configure the settings in your Microsoft 365 or Office 365 organization so you can use the service.
+But, you can work with the service provider to configure the settings in your Microsoft 365 or Office 365 organization so that you can use the service.

 This topic describes the best practices for how your organization can use a third-party email add-on service by examining a fictional service named Contoso Signature Service.
 This fictional service runs in Azure and provides custom email signatures (note that the service could be deployed in a cloud environment other than Azure).
 The mail flow and a high-level summary of the service are shown in the following diagram.